mattallen-it/iam-infrastructure-labs/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 - Installed required management tools for AD administration

 This system is now staged for domain controller promotion, which is completed in Lab 03.

-This lab establishes the infrastructure foundation required for centralized identity deployment in Lab 03.

-This environment serves as the identity foundation for future IAM labs.

 ---

 ## Why This Matters